Canonical decompositions for Poincar\'e duality pairs: The main theorem

 Then $v$ is \textsl{of }$I$\textsl{--bundle type} if there are two distinct components $\Sigma$ and $T$ of $\partial\widetilde{M}$ such that

 \begin{enumerate} \item the induced action of $G(v)$ on $\widetilde{M}$ preserves the union of $\Sigma$ and $T$, and

 \item for each peripheral subgroup $K$ of $G(v)$, if $e_{K}$ denotes the edge of $\Gamma$ which is incident to $v$ and carries $K$, then the edge splitting associated to $e_{K}$ is given by the essential annulus $K_{\Sigma,T}$.
-(See the discussion just before Lemma \ref{restrictionmapistrivial}.) \end{enumerate} \end{definition}
+(See the discussion just before Lemma \ref{swarup}.) \end{enumerate} \end{definition}

-Next we consider a component $W$ of the characteristic submanifold of $M$ such that $W$ is a Seifert fibre space.
-We will assume for the moment that the orbifold fundamental group of the base orbifold of $W$ is not finite nor two-ended.
+Next we consider a component $W$ of the characteristic submanifold of $M$ such that $W$ is a Seifert fibre space, and the orbifold fundamental group of the base orbifold of $W$ is not finite nor two-ended.
 Thus $\pi_{1}(W)$ is $VPC1$--by--Fuchsian, the frontier of $W$ in $M$ consists of boundary torus components or of vertical annuli in its boundary, and $W$ meets $\partial M$ in boundary torus components or vertical annuli in its boundary.
-We distinguish three types of such component.
+We distinguish three types of such components $W$.

 We will say that $W$ is an \textit{interior} component if it lies in the interior of $M$.
-Our first definition is the algebraic analogue of such a component of the characteristic submanifold of a $3$--manifold.
+Otherwise $W$ is a \textit{peripheral} component.
+Our first definition is the algebraic analogue of an interior component of the characteristic submanifold of a $3$--manifold.

 \begin{definition} Let $(G,${$\partial G$}$)$ be an orientable $PD(n+2)$ pair, and let $\Gamma$ be a minimal graph of groups decomposition of $G$.
 Let $v$ be a vertex of $\Gamma$ which is of $VPCn$--by--Fuchsian type.
 (See Definition \ref{defnofVPC-by-Fuchsiantype}.)